 Rogath Msoffe, Research Scientist at the Ifakara Health Institute and Masters’ Degree candidate at the Nelson Mandela African Institute of Science and Technology, and Cassandra Le Bellicard, BSc candidate at l’Institut Agro in Montpellier and visiting Erasmus student at the UCC School of Biological, Earth & Environmental Sciences, surveying the fine scale dynamics of malaria vector larval habitats around a large water hole regularly frequented by elephant and buffalo in the ILUMA Wildlife Management Area.

-Lily Duggan and Katrina Walsh, both MSc candidates at the UCC School of Biological, Earth & Environmental Sciences in Ireland and resident guest scientists at the Ifakara Health Institute in Tanzania literally on the trail of the rather dangerous wild beast that we suspect sustains refugia populations of malaria vectors in conservation areas, where opportunities to feed on blood from humans and cattle are limited.
+Lily Duggan and Katrina Walsh, both now Masters' Dregree gratuates of the UCC School of Biological, Earth & Environmental Sciences in Ireland and resident guest scientists at the Ifakara Health Institute in Tanzania literally on the trail of the rather dangerous wild beast that we suspect sustains refugia populations of malaria vectors in conservation areas, where opportunities to feed on blood from humans and cattle are limited.

 Of course, working in one of Tanzania’s amazing wild ecosystems requires careful attention to detail and safety protocols, especially when moving around on foot and fly camping for weeks at a time.
-Here’s a selection of tracks and signs from the wanderings of Lucia Tarimo (Sokoine University of Agriculture), Lily Duggan and Katrina Walsh, all MSc candidates at the UCC School of Biological, Earth & Environmental Sciences and resident guest scientists at the Ifakara Health Institute.
-Sometimes discretion is the better part of valour, especially in vegetation cover as dense as this.
+Here’s a selection of tracks and signs from the wanderings of Lucia Tarimo (Sokoine University of Agriculture), Lily Duggan and Katrina Walsh, all of whom were MSc candidates at the UCC School of Biological, Earth & Environmental Sciences and resident guest scientists at the Ifakara Health Institute at the time.

-Meanwhile, back in the ILUMA Wildlife Management Area, Lily Duggan (MSc candidate at the UCC School of Biological, Earth & Environmental Sciences) works late into the night collecting wild mosquitoes in pristine wild habitat, where we suspect they find refuge away from insecticide pressure.
+Meanwhile, back in the ILUMA Wildlife Management Area, Lily Duggan (Now an MSc graduate from the UCC School of Biological, Earth & Environmental Sciences) works late into the night collecting wild mosquitoes in pristine wild habitat, where we suspect they find refuge away from anthropogenic insecticide pressure.
+The resulting data set has been analysed by Deo Kavishe of IFAKARA HEALTH INSTITUTE, as part of his PhD at UCC recently published as a preprint, to demonstrate that while the malaria vector mosquito Anopheles arabiensis responds far more aggressively to traps close to people, it’s non-vector sibling species (a very close cousin) Anopheles quadriannulatus is essentially non-responsive to humans.

 Perhaps the most important things we’ve learned so far through our collaboration with the ILUMA Wildlife Management Area are (1) Just a little bit of collectively managed income from visiting tourists and researchers can go a long way in isolated rural communities, (2) They are broadly supportive of devolved conservation areas and engage in community-based governance when given the opportunity, and (3) Sustainable business models, transparent stewardship and partnership with local government will be vital to their long term success.
 Here an elected community representative on the governance body of the ILUMA Wildlife Management Area shares wonderfully impassioned views about all this at a recent stakeholder meeting, following a transparent explanation of how our project has shared resources with this community-based conservation body, presented by Mr Deo Kavishe, IHI Research Scientist and UCC PhD Candidate.